MethanePowered/MethaneKit/README.md

 - **Windows**
   - Windows 10 RS5 (build 1809) or later
   - Visual Studio 2019 with MSVC v142 or later
-  - Windows 10 SDK
+  - Windows 10 SDK latest
 - **MacOS**
-  - MacOS 10.13 "El Capitan" or later
+  - MacOS 10.15 "Catalina" or later
-  - XCode 9 or later with command-line tools
+  - XCode 11 or later with command-line tools
 - **Linux**
-  - Ubuntu 18.04 or later
+  - Ubuntu 20.04 or later
+  - GCC 9 or later

 ### Fetch Sources